 show recent transactions; DAILY_TRAFFIC

-In practice, it would be good to aim for some 100 sentences per each intent.
+Infobip recommends that you add at least 100 training phrases to an intent.
+For the best performance, add 400 training phrases.
 The better the bot is trained with the data, the better it will perform in resolving intents.

 The words which are very frequent in an intent are more important than the rarely mentioned words.
 For example, word money might appear in 7 out of 10 messages for ACCOUNT which will make it very important for that intent and the word current might appear only once, so it will be less important.